matluuk/IoT-miniproject-1/README.md

 ### Create Virtual private cloud

 Next step is to create vpc (virtual private cloud) for the VM.
-This is necessary to bget the external ipv6 address for the VM.
+This is necessary to get the external ipv6 address for the VM.
 The VPC:s can be managed at following google cloud console site.

 https://console.cloud.google.com/networking/networks?hl=en&_ga=2.16771894.-1464318792.1699625730&_gac=1.195093086.1701470264.CjwKCAiApaarBhB7EiwAYiMwqnFJQWu6iGIMccKLYWIfXNoxHQGC0UXqAEzLXMDN3NWpUHO9M_Fa9RoC834QAvD_BwE